heywoodlh/heywoodlh.io/_posts/2022-04-27-use-vim-with-obsidian.md

 layout: post
 published: true
 permalink: use-vim-with-obsidian
-tags: all, obsidian, notes, vim, linux
+tags: [ obsidian, notes, vim, linux ]
 ---

 I recently posted [My Notes Setup using Obsidian](https://heywoodlh.io/notes-with-obsidian) -- but I have made some changes to my note-taking workflow that I'm excited about and thought I would briefly document.